Tornado outbreak sequence of May 2003: May 5

 Three F0 tornadoes were reported in northern Mississippi between 12:55–13:55 UTC (7:55–8:55 a.m.
 CDT).
 Despite an initial weakening of thunderstorms over western Tennessee during the morning of May 5, the overarching airmass remained unstable and supportive of tornado formation.
 Supercell thunderstorms formed over the state within this environment by 16:00 UTC (9:00 .a.m.
-CDT) as temperatures rose above 80 F and dew points eclipsed 70 F. Eight confirmed tornadoes touched down in Tennessee between 14–22 UTC (9 a.m.
+CDT) as temperatures rose above 80 F and dew points eclipsed 70 F. Eight confirmed tornadoes touched down in Tennessee between 14 and 22 UTC (9 a.m.
 CDT).
 One of these tornadoes produced F3-rated damage near Belleville, Tennessee, and was ultimately the day's strongest tornado.
 The presence of very cold air in the middle and upper levels of the troposphere facilitated another locally favorable environment for severe thunderstorms over southern and eastern Michigan after about 21:00 UTC (5:00 p.m.
 EDT).
 Some thunderstorms formed in tandem with a lake breeze from Lake Michigan and then moved along a warm front, producing hail, damaging winds, and several funnel clouds, particularly near the front where wind shear was maximized.
 The complex of thunderstorms also produced an F1 tornado in Oakland County.

 At around 15:00 UTC (10:00 a.m.
 CDT), thunderstorms began to form east-southeast of Dallas, Texas, amid a region with a weak capping inversion.
 Due to the favorable environment downwind, the SPC assessed the likely emergence of tornadic supercells as these storms moved towards the Ark-La-Tex region and accordingly issued a tornado watch for the area.
 However, no tornadoes were reported in Arkansas, Louisiana, or Texas during the day.
 Despite otherwise supportive conditions for tornadogenesis, rawinsondes launched at 18:00 UTC (1:00 p.m.
 CDT) suggested that the capping inversion remained in place within the SPC's High Risk region, suppressing the development of storms.
 Farther east, a mesoscale convective system formed over Mississippi during the evening within an energetic environment supportive of strong updrafts; however, the cluster of thunderstorms weakened after 03:00 UTC (10:00 p.m.
 CDT) as air pressures increased, resulting in a diminished threat for severe weather.
 The SPC no longer depicted a high risk of severe weather in their 01:00 UTC (8:00 p.m.
 CDT) convective outlook, showing at most a moderate risk for severe weather for northern Mississippi and surrounding areas.
 Overnight, a front extending from eastern Michigan to eastern Oklahoma and an outflow boundary extending from southeastern Arkansas towards Georgia were the primary foci for thunderstorm growth.